- Oops!Something went wrong.Please try again later.

 Cost of blending

 Change in inventory position

 The following table sets out how net cash / (debt) is calculated from figures shown in the Financial Statements:

 June 30, 2022

 Disclosure of Oil and Gas Information

-BOEs may be misleading, particularly if used in isolation.
-A BOE conversion ratio of 6 thousand cubic feet (Mcf) per 1 barrel (bbl) is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
+IPC uses the industry-accepted standard conversion of six thousand cubic feet of natural gas to one barrel of oil (6 Mcf = 1 bbl).
+A BOE conversion ratio of 6:1 is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
 As the value ratio between natural gas and crude oil based on the current prices of natural gas and crude oil is significantly different from the energy equivalency of 6:1, utilizing a 6:1 conversion basis may be misleading as an indication of value.

 Supplemental Information regarding Product Types

 The following table is intended to provide supplemental information about the product type composition of IPC’s net average daily production figures provided in this document: